U.S. stocks jump, dollar hits seven-month high after Fed minutes

 U.S. crude futures slid below $40 a barrel for the first time since late August before settling higher.

-Zinc, copper CMCU3, lead and nickel fell, to around their lowest in five to seven years, as fears persisted over waning demand in top metals user China.
+Zinc, copper, lead and nickel fell, to around their lowest in five to seven years, as fears persisted over waning demand in top metals user China.

 (Reporting by Lewis Krauskopf Additional reporting by Chuck Mikolajczak, Richard Leong, Gertrude Chavez-Dreyfuss and Barani Krishnan in New York, Abhiram Nandakumar in Bengaluru, Sudip Kar-Gupta, Marius Zaharia and Dhara Ranasinghe in London; Editing by Nick Zieminski and James Dalgleish)